Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 3. Choose something noteworthy to share with a non-technical stakeholder

 ## Clean the data
-First, I started cleaning the data using Python(NumPy, Pandas).
+First, I cleaned the data using Python(NumPy, Pandas).
 I dropped useless columns, converted datatype, and saved them into new files.
 For more details about how I clean the data, please see the attached Jupyter Notebook.

 Path:  ```Fetch_DA_2023_intern/Clean Data.ipynb ```

 [Clean Data.ipynb](Clean%20Data.ipynb)

-When saving new files, I add a suffix ```_2``` to differenciate them from original files.
-However, I changed the file name into the original one when importing csv files into SQL Server so that it is more convenient when running queries.
+When saving new files, I add a suffix ```_2``` to differentiate them from the original files.
+However, I changed the file name to the original one when importing csv files into SQL Server to make it more convenient when running queries.

 Path:  ```Fetch_DA_2023_intern/New csv files/ ```